 A method or a class can be annotated with @Asynchronous, which means the method or the methods under the class will be invoked by a separate thread.
+The context for RequestScoped must be active during the asynchronous method invocation.
 The method annotated with @Asynchronous must return a Future or a CompletionStage from the java.util.concurrent package.
 Otherwise, a FaultToleranceDefinitionException occurs.